aaron-grau/curic/javascript/readings/variables.md

 ## `var`

-To declare a function-scoped variable, use the `var` keyword.
+To declare a **function-scoped variable**, use the `var` keyword.

 ```javascript
 var myVar;
 ```

-To declare a variable and assign it a value:
+To initialize a variable (ie. declare a variable and assign it a value):

 ```javascript
 var myVar = 5;